No-Knead Caprese Pizza (1 bowl recipe!)

 When it comes to a good Italian pizza, there’s no such thing as “pizza cheese”.
 If you can, go for fresh mozzarella packed in water.

-However, keep in mind to not overload your pizza: fresh mozzarella contains plenty of water and can make your pizza bottom soggy.
+However, remember not to overload your pizza: fresh mozzarella contains plenty of water and can make your pizza’s bottom soggy.
 Less is more.

 And for more fresh mozzarella recipes, this collection will be perfect to inspire you!